reynoldsbrent/DevTeamThree/README.md

   "AllowedHosts": "*"
 }
 ```
-You will also need to create a .env file in the root of the project and fill in the placeholders for the NewsCatcher API key and the CLoudflare Workers AI API Key and Account ID.
+You will also need to create a .env file in the root of the project and fill in the placeholders for the NewsCatcher API key and the Cloudflare Workers AI API Key and Account ID.
 An example file named .env.example has been created for your reference.
 Ensure that you create a separate .env file with the placeholders filled in.
 ## How to Run the Web App With Docker
 ### Prerequisites
 - Docker installed (You can find installation guides on the Docker website)
 - Windows installation guide: [https://docs.docker.com/desktop/setup/install/windows-install/](url)
 - Mac installation guide: [https://docs.docker.com/desktop/setup/install/mac-install/](url)

-1. Run `docker-compose build --no-cache frontend` in the root of the project - the same directory as the dockerfiles and docker-compose.yml file.
+1. Run `docker-compose build --no-cache frontend` in the root of the project - the same directory as the dockerfiles and the docker-compose.yml file.
 2. Once that is finished, run `docker-compose build --no-cache api`
 3. Then, run `docker-compose build --no-cache tests`
 4. Next, run `docker-compose up`